hishamaderis/simplephp-db/README.md

 # Check by browsing localhost:8080

 # Install mysqli if not available in php:apache container
-docker exec -dit myphp bash
+docker exec -it myphp bash
 install mysqli: docker-php-ext-install mysqli apachectl restart